 You can reach Ms. Rethlake at: [email protected]

-Jordan Babcock is a first grade teacher at St. Louis Catholic School.
+Jordan Babcock is a kindergarten teacher at St. Louis Catholic School.
 She joined St. Louis in January 2016.
 Ms. Babcock has a passion for helping young learners reach their full potential in reading and in life.
 She loves working in a Catholic school environment and the strong sense of community that St. Louis gives us all.
 Jordan loves all of her students for the amazing children they are and encourages them through a positive and welcoming classroom environment.

 Ms. Babcock was born in New Mexico, and moved to Canada when she was six years old, where she spent her elementary years at a Catholic school in Calgary.
 After elementary school, she moved to Houston, where she remained until graduating from the University of Houston with honors and a Bachelor of Science in Elementary Education for Pk-6th grade.
 In her spare time, you can find Jordan hiking, swimming, or exploring all things Austin with her dog Koda.

 You can reach Ms. Babcock at: [email protected]

 Casey Foyt is a first grade teacher at St. Louis Catholic School.
 She joined the SLCS community in 2013 as a Kindergarten teacher.
 She has previously taught third grade.
 Casey is originally from Arlington, TX but has been living in Austin for close to 10 years.